AvadaKedavra6/Avada-Discord-Cleaner/README.md

 If so, it replaces the files with a safe version.
 The software also closes Discord during cleaning and restarts the application when finished, while creating a log file for each cleaning session.

+# False positive

+If you have discord modifications like Vencord or BetterDiscord then my program may detect this as a "token grab" since the files are modified so if this happens change your password so as not to have any doubts.

 ## Installation (Beginner people)